 Equality & unity of Father, Son & Holy Spirit

 We do not, however, only say “your Son” when we conclude our prayer.
 We also say, “who lives and reigns with you in the unity of the Holy Spirit”.
 In this way we commemorate the natural unity of the Father, Son and Holy Spirit.
 It is clear, then, that the Christ who exercises a priestly role on our behalf is the same Christ who enjoys a natural unity and equality with the Father and the Holy Spirit.

 This excerpt from a letter by Fulgentius of Ruspe (Epist.
 14, 36-37: CCL 92, 429-431) is used in the Roman Office of Readings for Thursday in the second (2nd) week in Ordinary Time.
+The accompanying biblical reading is from Deut.
+10:12-11:9, 26-28.
 St. Fulgentius of Ruspe was a bishop from North Africa who lived during the 6th century.
 In his constant battle against the Arian heresy which denied the divinity of Christ, he found inspiration in an earlier North African bishop, St. Augustine of Hippo.

 This excerpt illustrates how, for the Fathers of the Church, the doctrine or teaching of the Church is implicit in the way we’ve been taught to pray, as seen in the prayers of the Liturgy (lex orandi, lex credendi).
 For more great resources on the Liturgy, see the LITURGY section of the Crossroads Initiative Library.